elovero/spikeforest-iso/README.md

 # SpikeForest Iso

-<i>Benchmarking of spike sorting algorithms.
-Seeing the spike forest for the trees.</i>
+🌲 <i>Benchmarking of spike sorting algorithms.
+Seeing the spike forest for the trees.</i> 🌲

 ## Getting Started

 ### 1. Get the latest version

-You can start by cloning the latest version of SpikeForest Iso on your local machine by running:
+Start by cloning the latest version of SpikeForest Iso on your local machine by running:

 ```shell